Enter our Virtual Gallery of Lepidolite Mica Mineral Specimens

 Muscovite mica also is a very widespread and common rock forming mineral.
 In igneous rocks it is characteristic of granites and granite pegmatites, and in metamorphic rocks it is very common especially in some mica schists where it is the most predominant mineral.
 In some mica schists and quartzites, muscovite crystallizes with chromium impurities resulting in the emerald green colored variety fuchsite.
 When microscopic flakes of fuchsite crystallize inside of quartzite giving it a green color, the rock is known as green aventurine quartz which is a popular lapidary material.
 Muscovite also commonly occurs as sericite, a fine-grained alteration product of other minerals.

-Lepidolite mica occurs mainly in granitic pegmatites associated with quartz, micrcoline, albite, amblygonite and occaisionally the gem varieties of tourmaline and spodumene.
+Lepidolite mica occurs mainly in granitic pegmatites associated with quartz, microline, albite, amblygonite, black tourmaline and occasionally the gem varieties of tourmaline, aquamarine and spodumene (rarely as the gem spodumene variety kunzite).

 Zinnwaldite mica occurs mainly in granite pegmatites and high temperature hydrothermal veins.